openjdk/jdk/src/jdk.jdeps/share/man/javap.md

 The `javap` command disassembles one or more class files.
 The output depends on the options used.
-When no options are used, the `javap` command prints the package private, protected and public fields, and methods of the classes passed to it.
+When no options are used, the `javap` command prints the package private, protected, and public fields and methods declared in the classes passed to it.

 The `javap` command isn't multirelease JAR aware.
 Using the class path form of